-Previously, Dr. Manternach was a choral director and vocalist in Minnesota.
-He taught at Apple Valley High School and Andover High School, where he received a district-wide Teacher Outstanding Performance Award and directed the AHS concert choir at the ACDA-MN state convention.
+Dr. Manternach has conducted state, conference, region, and city honor choirs in Arizona, Colorado, Idaho, Iowa, and Kansas.
+As a high school choral director in Minnesota, he taught at Apple Valley High School and Andover High School, where he received a district-wide Teacher Outstanding Performance Award and directed the AHS concert choir at the ACDA-MN state convention.
 He also served on the teaching faculty for the St. John's Boys' Choir.
 As a tenor section leader or soloist, Dr. Manternach has performed with such groups as the Minnesota Chorale, The Singers - Minnesota Choral Artists, Kantorei, and several church ensembles.
 His conducting instructors include Dr. James F. Daugherty, Br.
 Paul Richards, OSB, and Dr. Axel Theimer.

-Dr. Manternach serves on the editorial board of the International Journal of Research in Choral Singing and the Journal of Music Teacher Education.
-His research interests include choral conducting gesture and singer efficiency, choral and vocal acoustics, and pre-service teacher voice use.
-His refereed research presentations include conferences of the National Association for Music Education (NAfME), American Choral Directors Association (ACDA), the Voice Foundation, the Acoustical Society of America, the Pan-American Vocology Association (PAVA), and the Iowa, Kansas, and Arizona Music Educators Associations.
-Journal publications to date include articles in the Journal of Research in Music Education, Psychology of Music, the International Journal of Research in Choral Singing, the International Journal of Music Education, the Journal of Voice, and the Journal of Music Teacher Education.
+Dr. Manternach’s research interests include choral and vocal acoustics, conducting gesture and singer efficiency, and pre-service teacher voice use.
+His frequently presents refereed research presentations and workshops at music education, choral, and voice science conferences.
+Journal publications to date include articles in the Journal of Research in Music Education, Bulletin of the Council for Research in Music Education, Psychology of Music, the International Journal of Research in Choral Singing, the International Journal of Music Education, the Journal of Voice, Voice and Speech Review, and the Journal of Music Teacher Education.

 He is a member of ACDA, ICDA, NAfME, IMEA, PAVA, and the VoiceCare Network.